 By successively pulling strings as far to the left as possible, it follows that every straight line diagram has a unique left justification; {\cf} \cite[Lemma 5D.9]{MaTu-klrw-algebras}.

 \begin{Example} The notions from \autoref{D:RecollectionFactors} can be illustrated by

 The left justification $L(S)$ can be thought of as being in a collar neighborhood of the points on the dashed line through the middle of $S$, so $S$ factors through $L(S)$.
-(Recall that a \emph{collar neighborhood} of a set is the Cartesian product of the set with a half open interval.) \end{Example}
+(Recall that a \emph{collar neighborhood} of a set is the Cartesian product of the set with a half-open interval.) \end{Example}

-Once our main theorem is established, the general theory of sandwich cellular algebras defines the two-sided ideals $\WA[n](\affine{X})^{\gsandorder\blam}$ for $\blam\in\aCrystalVertices$.
+Once our main theorem is established, the general theory of sandwich cellular algebras defines the two-sided ideals $\WA[n](X)^{\gsandorder\blam}$ for $\blam\in\daCrystalVertices$.
 However, we need to define these ideals now even though we do not yet have a sandwich cellular basis.
-For $\blam\in\aCrystalVertices$ let $\WA[n](\affine{X})^{\gsandorder\blam}$ be the $\ring$-submodule of $\WA(\affine{X})$ spanned by all diagrams $D$ such that $D$ factors through a straight line diagram $S$ with $L(S)\gsandorder\idem[\blam]$.
-Define $\WA[n](\affine{X})^{\rsandorder\blam}$ in the same way.
+For $\blam\in\daCrystalVertices$ let $\WA[n](X)^{\gsandorder\blam}$ be the $\ring$-submodule of $\aWA$ spanned by all diagrams~$D$ such that $D$ factors through a straight line diagram $S$ with $L(S)\gsandorder\idem[\blam]$.
+Define $\WA[n](X)^{\rsandorder\blam}$ in the same way.